 From time to time the Company may face legal claims or actions in the normal course of business.
-The Company is not currently a party to any litigation and, accordingly, does not have any amounts recorded for any litigation related matters.
+Except as disclosed below, the Company is not currently a party to any litigation and, accordingly, does not have any amounts recorded for any litigation related matters.

 The Company's NDA filing for Xtampza is a 505(b)(2) application, which allows the Company to reference data from an approved drug listed in the FDA's Approved Drug Products with Therapeutic Equivalence Evaluations (commonly known as the "Orange Book"), in this case OxyContin OP.
 In connection with the 505(b)(2) process, the Company certified to the FDA and notified Purdue Pharma, L.P. ("Purdue"), as the holder of the NDA and any other Orange Book-listed patent owners, that the Company does not infringe any of the patents listed for OxyContin OP in the Orange Book.
-Under the Hatch-Waxman Act of 1984 (the "Hatch-Waxman Act"), Purdue can elect to sue the Company for infringement, and if they do, receive a stay of up to 30 months before the FDA can issue a final approval for Xtampza, unless the stay is earlier terminated.
-Purdue has not yet brought such litigation, but it is possible that they will do so.
-At this time the Company is unable to provide meaningful quantification of how this potential litigation may impact its future financial condition, results of operations, or cash flows.
+Under the Hatch-Waxman Act of 1984, Purdue had the option to sue the Company for infringement and receive a stay of up to 30 months before the FDA can issue a final regulatory approval for Xtampza, unless the stay is earlier terminated.
+Purdue exercised its option and elected to sue the Company for infringement in the District of Delaware in March 2015 asserting infringement of three of Purdue's Orange Book-listed patents and one non-Orange Book-listed patents.
+Purdue filed another case in Massachusetts asserting the same four patents as in the Delaware case.
+In October 2015, the Delaware case was transferred to Massachusetts.
+In November 2015, Purdue filed suit asserting infringement of another non-Orange Book-listed patent.
+On November 9, 2015, the Company filed a motion for partial judgment on the pleadings in relation to three Orange Book-listed patents asserted against the Company, which had been previously invalidated by the court in the Southern District of New York in Purdue's suit against another company.
+On